h2oai/h2o-3/h2o-docs/src/product/data-science/mojo_import.rst

     path = '/path/to/model/directory/model.zip'
     original_model.download_mojo(path)

-    generic_model = H2OGenericEstimator.from_file(path)
+    imported_model = h2o.import_mojo(path)
     new_observations = h2o.import_file(path='new_observations.csv')
-    predictions = generic_model.predict(new_observations)
+    predictions = imported_model.predict(new_observations)

-Retrieving a Generic Model in Flow
+Importing a MOJO Model in Flow
 ''''''''''''''''''''''''''''''''''

-To retrieve a Generic model in Flow:
+To import a MOJO model in Flow:

-1. Import or upload the Generic model (most likely a MOJO).
+1. Import or upload the MOJO as a Generic model into H2O.
 To do this, click on **Data** in the top menu and select either **Import Files** or **Upload File**.
-2. Retrieve the Generic model by clicking **Models** in the top menu and selecting **Generic**.
+2. Retrieve the imported MOJO by clicking **Models** in the top menu and selecting **Generic Model**.

 Advanced Generic Model Initialization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is also possible to construct a Generic model from already uploaded MOJO bytes.
-In this case, there is no need to import the MOJO
+It is also possible to import a MOJO from already uploaded MOJO bytes using Generic model.
+Generic model is the underlying mechanism behind MOJO import.
+In this case, there is no need to re-upload the MOJO every
-every time a Generic model is created.
+time a new MOJO imported model is created.
+The upload may occur only once.

 .. example-code::
    .. code-block:: r